-- 7) State of Oregon Investment Pool.
+- (7) State of Oregon Investment Pool.
 Maximum allowed per ORS 294.810, with the exception of pass-through funds (in and out within 10 days).
 A thorough investigation of the pool/fund is required prior to investing, and on a continual basis.
-Metro shall perform a periodic review of: - i) Pool's investment policy and objectives - ii) Interest calculations and how it is distributed - iii) How the securities are safeguarded - iv) How often the securities are priced - 8) Market Interest Accounts and Checking Accounts.
-Metro shall maintain necessary allocation needed for daily cash management efficiency. - b) Callable securities.
-The maximum percent of callable securities in the portfolio shall be 35%. - c) Summary of Permitted Investments.
+Metro shall perform a periodic review of: - (A) Pool's investment policy and objectives - (B) Interest calculations and how it is distributed

+- (C) How the securities are safeguarded

+- (D) How often the securities are priced

+- (8) Market Interest Accounts and Checking Accounts.
+Metro shall maintain necessary allocation needed for daily cash management efficiency.

+- (A) Callable securities.
+The maximum percent of callable securities in the portfolio shall be 35%.

+- (B) Summary of Permitted Investments.